Patrick Verhon

-Patrick Verhon Pertel Pereira (born 8 September 2004), known as Patrick Verhon, is a Brazilian professional footballer who plays as a midfielder for club FC Imabari.
+Patrick Verhon Pertel Pereira (born 8 September 2004), known as Patrick Verhon, is a Brazilian professional footballer who plays as a midfielder for club Oita Trinita.

 Club career

 Born in Serra, Espírito Santo, Patrick Verhon joined Bahia's youth sides at the age of 12, after a trial in his hometown.
 In July 2022, he was included in the first team squad after a request by head coach Enderson Moreira.

 Patrick Verhon made his professional debut on 29 July 2022, coming on as a late substitute for Hugo Rodallega in a 3–0 Série B home win over Náutico.
 He appeared in another three matches for the club during the year, as they achieved promotion to the Série A.

 Patrick Verhon made his top tier debut on 8 July 2023, replacing Kayky late into a 1–1 away draw against Cuiabá.